 AC/DC lead guitarist and co-founder Angus Young recalled: "I remember Bon playing me Little Richard, and then telling me the story of when he saw Brian singing [with Geordie]."
 He says about that night: "There's this guy up there screaming at the top of his lungs and then the next thing you know he hits the deck.
 He's on the floor, rolling around and screaming.
 I thought it was great, and then to top it off – you couldn't get a better encore – they came in and wheeled the guy off!'"
 Johnson was diagnosed with appendicitis later that night, which was the cause of his writhing around on stage.
 The band agreed immediately that Johnson's performing style fit AC/DC's music.

 This guy was an insane performer.
-Even though some of this insanity was the result of appendicitis, his story shows that standing out is the key to success.
+Even though some of this insanity resulted from appendicitis, his story shows that standing out is the key to success.

 How can you stand out?